AdaCore/spark2014/lrm/source/subprograms.rst

    or **in out**.
 #.
 The *variables* appearing in the ``consequence`` must be of mode
    **out** or **in out**.

+.. note:: RCC.
+Surely *in* mode variables are also OK in the consequence?
+Assign: JK confirm, update and remove this note.

 .. centered:: **Static Semantics**